 More information is available:

-IUID Part Mark Labels
+IUID Part Marks and Container Labels

 UIIs in RFID containers must be associated with their RFID tag.
 This combined information must then be submitted to Wide Area Workflow (WAWF).
 All of this makes a case for a company’s Mil-Std-129 labeling system to either drive IUID part marking, or have efficient methods of inputting or collecting them.